This is the multi-page printable view of this section. Click here to print.

 Table.
 Some events of ServiceWatch - Virtual Server Server

-For other events available in ServiceWatch, see ServiceWatch Event.
+For other events available in ServiceWatch, refer to ServiceWatch Event.

 Applied Resources

-Set the event pattern for selected events on all resources or specific resources.
+Set an event pattern for the selected event on all resources or a specific resource.

-If you select all event sources, event types, events, and applied resources, the event pattern setting for the event rule will be completed.
+When you select the event source, event type, event, and target resource, the event pattern configuration for the event rule is completed.

 The following is an example of an event pattern set in ServiceWatch’s event rule.